Viral haemorrhagic fevers

 Preventive measures

-Intending travellers to LF and CCHF endemic areas should avoid contact with ticks and rodents.
+Travellers to LF and CCHF endemic areas should avoid contact with rodents and ticks.

 Control of case